 Permits required for large Halloween events in Hidalgo County

-Hidalgo County is requiring any business or organization that wants to hold a large Halloween event to apply for a permit.
+Hidalgo County is requiring any business or organization that wants to hold a large Halloween event in rural parts of Hidalgo County to apply for a permit.

 While door-to-door activities, including traditional trick or treat, are prohibited because of COVID-19, lower risk activities are still allowed.

-Note: Editor's note: This story was updated to clarify that businesses located within city limits must obtain permits from the city in which the business is located; businesses located outside city limits must obtain permits from the county.